Hollywood Studios Disney World Orlando

 Hollywood Studios: The Best and Worst Park at Walt Disney World

 Disney’s Hollywood Studios is the most uneven park at Walt Disney World, with two genuinely extraordinary areas and several others that feel like filler.
-Knowing which is which before you arrive helps considerably.
+Knowing which is which before you go helps considerably.

 Galaxy’s Edge

-Star Wars: Galaxy’s Edge occupies the back third of the park and is, setting aside the IP, one of the most impressive physical environments Disney has built.
-The Black Spire Outpost village is detailed at a level that repays looking closely at it.
-The Millennium Falcon: Smugglers Run puts six people inside a physical replica of the cockpit and is interactive — the pilot controls actually affect what you see and your score.
-Rise of the Resistance is a 20-minute attraction combining pre-show, transport, set walkthrough, and ride sequence; the central sequence inside a Star Destroyer is technically impressive.
-Both rides are worth the wait.
+Star Wars: Galaxy’s Edge occupies the back third of the park and is, setting aside the IP, one of the most impressive physical environments Disney has constructed.
+The Black Spire Outpost village is detailed at a level that rewards looking closely; no surface is generic.
+The Millennium Falcon: Smugglers Run puts six people inside a physical replica of the cockpit with interactive controls, the pilot seats affect the outcome and your score.
+Rise of the Resistance combines a pre-show, transport sequence, walking through Imperial sets, and a ride; the central sequence inside a Star Destroyer is technically the most ambitious single attraction in the Disney World system.
+Both rides are worth whatever wait you face.

-Oga’s Cantina nearby does themed cocktails and non-alcoholic drinks in a small capacity bar with a legitimate cast of alien characters projected around the room.
-Only takes 30-40 people at a time; book dining reservations in advance if you want more than 45 minutes.
+Oga’s Cantina in Galaxy’s Edge does themed cocktails and non-alcoholic drinks in a small bar with projected alien cast.
+Book dining reservations in advance if you want more than 45 minutes; it holds 30-40 people at a time.

 Toy Story Land

-The other genuinely good area — Toy Story Land puts you at the scale of a toy in Andy’s backyard.
-Slinky Dog Dash is a family coaster with unusually good theming and acceptable wait times in the morning.
-Alien Swirling Saucers is a spinner for younger children.
-The land works for families with kids 4-10; less essential for everyone else.
+Toy Story Land sets you at the scale of a toy in Andy’s backyard with appropriately oversized props everywhere.
+Slinky Dog Dash is a family coaster with good theming and manageable morning wait times.
+Alien Swirling Saucers is for younger children.
+The land works well for families with kids aged 4-10.

 What’s Overrated